-After this, try using ripgrep to make sure there are no extra old versions lying around e.g., rg -F "0.18", rg -F dev0, rg -F dev.0.
+and check that the diff is correct with git diff.
+Try using ripgrep to make sure there are no extra old versions lying around e.g., rg -F "0.18", rg -F dev0, rg -F dev.0.

-- 3. Make sure the change log is up-to-date. - Indicate the release date in the change log. - Generate the list of contributors for the release at the end of the changelog entry with, where LAST_TAG is the tag for the last release.
-Merge the PR.
+- 2. Make sure the change log is up-to-date.
+(Skip for alpha releases.) - Indicate the release date in the change log. - Generate the list of contributors for the release at the end of the changelog entry with, where LAST_TAG is the tag for the last release.

-4. Assuming the upstream stable branch exists, rename it to a release branch for the previous major version.
+- 3. Make a PR with the updates from steps 1 and 2.
+Merge the PR. - 4.
+(Major release only.)
+Assuming the upstream stable branch exists, rename it to a release branch for the previous major version.
 For instance if last release was, 0.20.0, the corresponding release branch would be 0.20.X,